godotengine/godot-docs/classes/class_projectsettings.rst

 Sets the renderer that will be used by the project.
 Options are:

-\ **Forward Plus**: High-end renderer designed for Desktop devices.
+\ **forward_plus** (Forward+): High-end renderer designed for desktop devices.
 Has a higher base overhead, but scales well with complex scenes.
 Not suitable for older devices or mobile.

-\ **Mobile**: Modern renderer designed for mobile devices.
-Has a lower base overhead than Forward Plus, but does not scale as well to large scenes with many elements.
+\ **mobile** (Mobile): Modern renderer designed for mobile devices.
+Has a lower base overhead than Forward+, but does not scale as well to large scenes with many elements.

-\ **GL Compatibility**: Low-end renderer designed for older devices.
-Based on the limitations of the OpenGL 3.3/ OpenGL ES 3.0 / WebGL 2 APIs.
+\ **gl_compatibility** (Compatibility): Low-end renderer designed for older devices.
+Based on the limitations of the OpenGL 3.3 / OpenGL ES 3.0 / WebGL 2 APIs.

 This can be overridden using the ``--rendering-method <method>`` command line argument.